Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints: Results

 \section{Results}

 In this section, we compare results from each of the SALT3 training variants presented in the previous section.
-For each variant, we run our pipeline (Section \ref{sec:pipeline}) 20 times with different random seeds and take the average of their model surfaces, distances, nuisance parameters, and measurements of $w$.
-We compare these to the average version of SALT3 that was trained on 40 of the random baseline simulations described in Section \ref{subsec:baseline_sim}; these simulations were designed to reproduce the SALT3.K21 training sample.
+We first run our pipeline (Section \ref{sec:pipeline}) 40 times for the baseline scenario described in Section \ref{subsec:baseline_sim}; the baseline simulations were designed to reproduce the SALT3.K21 training sample.
+Then for each training variant described in Section \ref{subsec:trainingvariants} and Section \ref{subsec:byosed_variants}, we run our pipeline 20 times.
+Each pipeline run starts with a different random seed.
+We compute the average of the trained model surfaces, inferred distances, nuisance parameters, and measurements of $w$ for the 40 baseline runs and the 20 runs of each variant.
+We compare the averages of each 20 variant results to the average of the 40 baseline results.

 First, however, we examined $w$ results from the baseline simulations and found a surprising $w$ bias of $-0.024 \pm 0.006$ relative to $\Lambda$CDM.
 We traced this bias to low-$z$ simulations that adopted the \citet{Scolnic16} $x_1$ and $c$ distributions for the legacy low-$z$ data, which is the sample containing most of our spectra and some of the best-sampled photometry.
-These distributions do not fully match those of the \citetalias{Kenworthy21} training sample and in particular the color distribution of the \citetalias{Kenworthy21} data is wider; when simulating $x_1$ and $c$ distributions that more closely match those of \citetalias{Kenworthy21}, we find a statistically insignificant $w$ bias of $w=-1.005 \pm 0.009$.
+These distributions do not fully match those of the \citetalias{Kenworthy21} training sample and in particular the color distribution of the \citetalias{Kenworthy21} data is wider; when simulating the low-$z$ training sample with $x_1$ and $c$ distributions that more closely match those of \citetalias{Kenworthy21}, we find a statistically insignificant $w$ bias of $w=-1.005 \pm 0.009$.
 We discuss the potential reasons for the $w$ bias in the baseline version of the simulations in Appendix \ref{ap:baseline_sim} and conclude that training sets consisting of SNe with a wider distribution of colors, as in \citetalias{Kenworthy21}, will be more robust to cosmological biases.

 For simulations that use the BYOSED models as the underlying models, we only compare the distances, and the measurements in $w$, since it is not meaningful to compare the model surfaces when the underlying models used for simulation are different.
 We compare the BYOSED variants with the BYOSED stretch and color model described in \ref{subsec:byosed_variants}, which serves as the baseline for the BYOSED models.
 The simulations that use the baseline BYOSED model yield $w=0.971\pm0.016$, which is consistent with an expected offset found in \citet{Pierel21}.